We have met and surpassed all requirements, guidelines and protocol.

-The Footlights Theatre is going above and beyond the Maine state restrictions & guidelines to provide a safe and healthy experience this summer.
-We got official confirmation in late May to reopen.
-We could have opened June 1st, but we chose to be extra cautious and reopen on July 7th.
+The Footlights Theatre is going above and beyond the Maine state restrictions & guidelines to provide a safe and healthy experience at this time.

-The capacity of the Footlights Theatre will be reduced to 25 patrons for social distancing.
-The first row will be 6 feet away from the actors and the stage itself.
+The capacity of the Footlights Theatre is reduced to 25 patrons (normal capacity 75) for social distancing.
+The first row is 6 feet away from the actors and the stage itself.

-We have purchased two new HEPA air purifiers with medical grade filtration for the theater, which will be “on” throughout the performance.
+We have purchased two new HEPA air purifiers with medical grade filtration for the theater, which are “on” throughout the performance.

-The entire theater will be professionally disinfected, sanitized, and cleaned by the cleaning service, Cintas, every week.
-And we will disinfect and sanitize all theater seats, bathrooms, and the entire theater before and after every performance.
+The entire theater is professionally disinfected, sanitized, and cleaned by the cleaning service, Cintas.
+All theater seats, bathrooms, lobby, on stage and back stage are disinfected, sanitized and cleaned before and after every performance.

 One person in each party will need to give their name and contact information upon entering.
 We will happily take temperatures with a non-contact thermometer.

-Anyone who attends the show will be required to wear a mask.
+Anyone who attends the show is required to wear a mask.
 If they do not have one, the Footlights Theatre will provide a free one.

-Although masks will be required, we have also created 4 seats that will be behind plexiglass for those people who cannot wear a mask for medical reasons.
+Although masks will be required, we have also created a 2 seat area that is behind plexiglass for those people who cannot wear a mask for medical reasons.
 Those patrons must wear a mask to their seat and when exiting.
 That special area will be highly disinfected and sanitized before and after each use.

-All concession beverages will be bottled, and patrons will take them home with them after the performance.
+All concession beverages are bottled, and patrons must take them home with them after the performance.

-AS FOR THE 2 ACTORS- they will have their own entrance into the theater.
-They will each have their own dressing room.
-They will each enter from a different side of the stage.
-There is never any contact onstage or off that isn’t at least 6 feet apart.
-And, again, they will be performing behind plexiglass.
+OUR ACTORS have their own entrance into the theater.
+They each have their own dressing room.
+They each enter from a different side of the stage.
+There is never any direct contact onstage or offstage.